 - Adolescent Inpatient, Cahill 3, Cambridge Hospital (27 hours/week for 10 weeks)

 - Psychiatric Emergency Services (Cambridge Hospital ED, 8 hours/week for 10 weeks)

 - Psychiatric Transitional Service (Cambridge Hospital Cahill, 3 hours/week for 10 weeks)

 - Residential Consultation (Walden Street School, Justice Resource Institute, 6 hours/week for 10 weeks)

-- Preschool Assessment (Cambridge hospital, 3 hours/week for 10 weeks)
+- Early Intervention Observation (The Guidance Center, 3 hours/week for 10 weeks)

-Community Service Agency (Cambridge Youth Guidance, 5 hours/week for 10 weeks)
+- Community Service Agency (The Guidance Center, 5 hours/week for 10 weeks)

 - Outpatient pediatrics consultation, CHA Windsor Street Pediatrics, Cambridge (4 hours/week for 10 weeks)

 - Consultation to State Agencies (Depts. of Mental Health and Children and Families, various locations (3 hours/week for 10 weeks)